Mounjaro Injections

 Both Mounjaro and Ozempic are able to help with weight loss, according to some studies.
 However, only Mounjaro is licensed to be used as a treatment for weight loss in the UK, whereas Ozempic is not.

-A range of clinical studies have assessed the effectiveness of tirzepatide (Mounjaro) and semaglutide (Ozempic) through a series of trials.
-Overall, tirzepatide (Mounjaro) has been found to be more effective for weight loss.
+A range of clinical studies have assessed the effectiveness of tirzepatide (Mounjaro) and semaglutide (Ozempic).
+Wegovy also contains the active ingredient semaglutide but is approved for weight loss in the UK.
+Overall, tirzepatide (Mounjaro) has been found to be more effective for weight loss than semaglutide.

 Effectiveness of Mounjaro (tirzepatide):